BrainImAccs/BrainSTEM/README.md

 $ cp setup.brainstem.bash-template setup.brainstem.bash
 ```

-You will only need to update the DICOM/PACS communication options in `setup.brainstem.bash`:
+If you wish to use the DICOM receive/send functionatlity, you will only need to update the DICOM/PACS communication options in `setup.brainstem.bash`:

 ```bash
 # PACS communication